STEALTH-Z/fuzzable/README.md

 ![Sample](https://github.com/ex0dus-0x/fuzzable/blob/main/screen.png?raw=true "Sample")

 ## Settings

+By default, __fuzzable__ will attempt to make intelligent decisions on which functions it should present back to you, and thus will ignore calls from analysis and showing up in the report.

 Given how diverse binaries are, the plugin provides several settings one may choose to tweak for different targets: